 Causes & Risk Factors

 After a person has chickenpox, the virus causes it to go dormant (“sleeps”) in the body’s nerve roots.
 In some people, it stays dormant forever.
-In others, the virus can become active again due to a number of factors, including:
+In others, the virus can become active again due to several factors, including:

 - Immune system weakness

 People older than 60 or who had chickenpox before one’s age are more likely to develop the condition.
 In some cases, shingles can cause long-term complications – and the treatment plan is dependent upon those complications:

 - Postherpetic Neuralgia (PHN): Characterized by persistent pain that lasts for months or even years after the shingles rash heals, postherpetic neuralgia can be treated with opioids, antidepressants, and anticonvulsants to relieve pain.

 - Herpes Zoster Ophthalmicus (HZO): Defined as a rash on the forehead, cheek, nose, or around one eye that can threaten sight, the recommended treatment is rest, cool compresses, and antiviral medicines.